 There would appear to be mainly connections with foregut NETs e.g. gastric/duodenum/pancreas/lungs.
 These group of tumours almost always have a low content of serotonin (5-HT), and often secrete the serotonin precursor 5-HTP rather than serotonin itself, histamine (evidence is weak), and a multitude of polypeptide hormones.
 Foregut NETs are said to be associated with an atypical CS.

-Types I and II Gastric NETs are known to be associated with hypergastremia, i.e. they are gastrin-dependent tumours.
+Types I and II Gastric NETs are known to be associated with hypergastrinemia, i.e. they are gastrin-dependent tumours.
 Normally, food stimulates the vagus nerve to initiate the cephalic phase of gastric acid secretion that includes the release of gastrin from antral G cells Secreted gastrin binds to the cholecystokinin B receptor (CCKBR), which is normally expressed on ECL cells.
 Ligand-receptor binding triggers histamine release from ECL cells that subsequently binds to histamine H2 receptors on parietal cells to stimulate acid.
 Some texts describe this as Gastrin-induced histamine release.
 The inference is that it is not a tumour release of histamine, it’s more of an indirect effect.
 This may be why some NET documents describe this as an atypical syndromic effect.
-Type III Gastric NETs are not normally associated with hypergastremia.
+Type III Gastric NETs are not normally associated with hypergastrinemia.
 Type II Gastric NETs are associated with the presence of a Gastrinoma (see below).

 Duodenal NETs and Pancreatic NETs

 Gastrin is also related to a functional syndrome known as Gastrinoma predominately found in the duodenum or pancreas.
-In this scenario, the combination of high levels of gastrin normally along with The combination of high levels of gastrin, too much acid and stomach or small bowel ulcers is called Zollinger Ellison Syndrome (ZES).
-As a gastrin dependant tumour, it may be causing Gastrin-induced histamine release as described above in Gastric NETs.
+In this scenario, the combination of high levels of gastrin normally along with the combination of high levels of gastrin, too much acid and stomach or small bowel ulcers is called Zollinger Ellison Syndrome (ZES).
+As a gastrin dependant tumour, it may be causing Gastrin-induced histamine release as described above in Gastric NETs. .

 Depending on where you look, around 70% start in the duodenum where they are usually small (often less than 1 cm across).
 They are called duodenal gastrinomas.
 About 25 out of every 100 gastrinomas (25%) start in the pancreas (pancreatic gastrinomas) where they usually start in the widest part of the pancreas (the head).
 Around 5% are in much less common primary sites (4)